ipaddress 1.2.0

 756 *

-757 * This function sets the scope identifier using a wide string view, which allows for a more efficient
+757 * This function sets the scope identifier using a string view, which allows for a more efficient

 758 * way to handle strings without copying them.